bossley9/ungoogleify/README.md

 ## Motivation

-I've been trying to move all my data out of Google - in particular, my hundreds of thousands of photos and videos stored in Google Photos.
-I need some automated script to convert all of my media into a more user-friendly format.
+I've been trying to move all my data out of Google - in particular, the hundreds of thousands of photos and videos I have accumulated over time in Google Photos.
+I wanted to automate converting all of my exported media into a more user-friendly format.

-I've also been looking for an excuse to play around with Deno's runtime and import system.
-I haven't really touched it since it first was announced.
+I've also been looking for an excuse to play around with [Deno](https://deno.com/runtime)'s runtime and import system.
+I haven't touched it since it first was announced in 2018.

 ## Features